Poké-Fun with Kotlin and Arrow

 Welcome!
 In this guide we (well, actually you) are going to work on an application to build decks for the Pokémon Trading Card Game (TCG).
 Each chapter roughly corresponds to a different functionality: loading decks, searching cards, and so on.

 The source code is available in this repository.
 Download or clone it, and you should be ready to go.
-We recommend that you load fonts/pokemon-rs.ttf in your system for the extra 2000's vibes.

 This book assumes that you know your way around Kotlin, but previous experience with functional programming or Arrow, or with Compose Multiplatform, is not required.